neonita/Frontend-Mentor/Newbie/stats-preview-card-component-main/README.md

 - [Media Queries Breakpoints For Responsive Design In 2021](https://devfacts.com/media-queries-breakpoints-2021/) - An article discussing the media queries breakpoints for responsive design and its standards.
 - [Make some magic with CSS blend modes](https://pawelgrzybek.com/make-some-magic-with-css-blend-modes/) - An article that helped me understand the difference between `mix-blend-mode` and `background-blend-mode`.
 - [Background Shorthand](https://riptutorial.com/css/example/3595/background-shorthand) - Provides the syntax of the background shorthand declaration with all background properties.
+- [HTML semantics](https://learn-the-web.algonquindesign.ca/topics/html-semantics/) - For accessibility optimizaion, I struggled a lot with choosing the appropriate HTML semantic to use and this article helped me.
 - [Web Accessibility Evaluation Tool](https://wave.webaim.org/) - self-explanatory and pls use! 🦭

 ## Author